network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 While repeatability and convenience are both valuable properties of the test, we need to ensure that we have not sacrificed relevance in the pursuit of these two other goals.

+If we cannot achieve all three goals in a single test, we may need to have two versions of the test: a “quick” version that runs in about ten seconds and gives an approximate “ball park” result, suitable for a user to determine quickly whether their Internet connection is good or terrible, and a “precise” version that runs for longer and gives highly accurate and repeatable results, suitable for an equipment vendor or network operator to use when advertising the quality of their offerings.

+The current specification of the Responsiveness Test includes a number of configurable parameters.
+If we want the Responsiveness Test to produce a score that can be compared meaningfully between different hardware and different network operators, we need to specify required values for these configurable parameters.
+For engineering diagnostic purposes different parameter values may be useful, but for comparisons between vendors or operators we need IETF consensus on fixed standardized test parameters that everyone uses.

 # IANA Considerations